-4. People who need affordable homes to rent because they are in unsuitable accommodation, for example they are living in poor housing conditions, over crowded or wanting to downsize
+4. New homes should be for people who need affordable homes to rent because they are in unsuitable accommodation, for example they are living in poor housing conditions, over crowded or wanting to downsize

 221 valid responses.
 In total 77.8% agreed with this and 10.9% disagreed.